MoeDini95/aws-bootcamp-cruddur-2023/journal/week1.md

 - Updating the Api to add notifications

+# Write a Flask Backend Endpoint for Notifications
 <img src= ./images/BackendApi.png>
 - Creating new notifications for backend endpoint

+# Write a React Page for Notifications
 <img src= ./images/FrontendNotification.png>
 - Implementing the notification page on vscode